sridhatta/Pytorch-tutorial-practice/README.md

 # Pytorch-tutorial-practice
-This is just tutorial codes pf pytorch
+This is just tutorial codes of pytorch